Pedestal where Lee statue stood in Va. capital fully removed - NewsBreak

 RICHMOND, Va.
 (AP) — The enormous pedestal where the Robert E. Lee monument in Virginia’s capital resided for over 130 years until September has been completely removed and hauled away.

 Every piece of the 40-foot-tall (12-meter-tall) pedestal where the bronze statue stood over Monument Avenue in Richmond was gone from a traffic circle as of Friday afternoon, WRIC-TV reported.
-The ground was leveled, with straw spread about to encourage grass growth.‘We could be dead if it wasn’t for Luanne’: Amazon driver rescues baby and parents from Colorado fire
+The ground was leveled, with straw spread about to encourage grass growth.Crews may have found 1887 time capsule in Lee statue base

 Gov. Ralph Northam announced in early December that the pedestal — which had been covered in graffiti following the 2020 protests related to the death of George Floyd in Minneapolis — would be removed, marking a course reversal from September.
 An early December news release said the project was expected to be “substantially complete” by Friday.